Security Awareness Culture: From Checkbox Compliance to Real Results

 Creating a company culture for security means recognizing that threats evolve constantly while regulations change sporadically.
 Your security posture must be adaptable, with employees empowered to recognize and respond to emerging threats - not just those covered by last year's compliance requirements.

 Compliance serves as a starting point for security, never the destination.
 Building a security awareness culture transforms security from a periodic inconvenience into a continuous organizational strength.
-The goal isn't simply satisfying external requirements but protecting your organization's valuable assets through engaged, security-conscious employees.

 Leadership's Role in Security Culture Development